intrnl/svelte-query/docs/en/01-overview.md

 ```

 You could cobble up a solution using general purpose state management libraries
-like Redux to store and provide those data throughout your app, but these kinds
+like Redux to store and provide those data throughout your application, but
-of solutions tends to miss out on the differences that async or server state
+these kinds of solutions tends to miss out on the differences that async or
-has, which is:
+server state has, which is:

 - Server state is persisted in a location you don't control or own
 - Server state requires asynchronous APIs for it to be fetched or updated